 Flickr vs Shutterfly: Apps

 One of the defining features of a good cloud photo storage platform is that it will have apps for all major platforms, which will make it easier for its users to access it from different devices.
-If we look at the Apps, Flickr and Shutterfly have apps for all major platforms, including Windows, Mac, Linux, iOS, and Android.
+If we look at the apps, both Flickr and Shutterfly are available for download on major platforms, including Windows, Mac, Linux, iOS, and Android.
 So, both platforms are equally good when it comes to the availability of apps, and we have a tie here.

 Flickr vs Shutterfly: Customer Support

 If you are storing your photos on cloud storage, there is a possibility that you might experience some troubles, and, in this case, it will be important that you have responsive customer support.
 When it comes to analyzing customer support, one thing which matters the most is how many customer support channels a platform offers.
 If we look at Flickr customer support, you get the traditional ticketing system where you can post the request, and customer support will get back to you via email.
 This method is pretty slow, and it can take hours to get an initial response.